How to effectively use emojis in email marketing

 Sometimes emojis, like certain words, are in vogue.
 For example, the emoji known as the “person tipping hand,” had its own worldwide trend going for the past five years.

-It’s available on all platforms and is instantly recognizable to emoji-lovers around the world, but particularly in the USA and UK.
+It's available on all platforms and is instantly recognizable to emoji lovers around the world, particularly in the USA and UK.

 If you head to Emojipedia's stats page, you can get an overview of which emojis have been the most popular over the last year.

-Using emojis which are popular, following the trend, so to speak, can improve your click-through rates.
+Using emojis that are popular, and following the trend, so to speak, can improve your click-through rates.